Maddireddykiran/ResumeBuilder/DEPLOYMENT_GUIDE.md

 2. Test the health check endpoint by visiting `https://open-resume-backend.onrender.com/`
 3. You should see a JSON response with `"status": "online"`

+### Free Tier Limitations to Be Aware Of

+1. Free web services will spin down after 15 minutes of inactivity
+2. When a request comes in, the service will spin up again (may take up to a minute)
+3. You get 750 free instance hours per month
+4. There are monthly bandwidth and build pipeline limits

-## Part 2: Frontend Deployment to Vercel
+## Part 2: Frontend Deployment to Netlify

 ### Step 1: Prepare Your Repository

 1. Ensure you have the following files in your repository:
-   - `vercel.json` - Vercel configuration
+   - `netlify.toml` (Netlify configuration, optional but recommended)
-   - `next.config.js` - Next.js configuration
+   - `next.config.js` (Next.js configuration)

-### Step 2: Deploy to Vercel
+### Step 2: Deploy to Netlify

-1. Sign up or log in to [Vercel](https://vercel.com)
+1. Sign up or log in to [Netlify](https://netlify.com)
-2. Click "New Project"
+2. Click "Add new site" and select "Import an existing project"
-3. Import your GitHub repository
+3. Connect your GitHub repository
-4. Configure the project:
+4. Configure the build settings:
-   - Framework Preset: Next.js
    - Build Command: `npm run build`
-   - Output Directory: `.next`
+   - Publish Directory: `.next`
+   - Framework Preset: Next.js (if prompted)
 5. Add the following environment variable:
    - `NEXT_PUBLIC_API_URL`: The URL of your Render backend (e.g., `https://open-resume-backend.onrender.com`)
-6. Click "Deploy"
+6. Click "Deploy site"

 ### Step 3: Verify Frontend Deployment

-1. Once deployed, Vercel will provide a URL for your frontend application
+1. Once deployed, Netlify will provide a URL for your frontend application
 2. Test the application by visiting the provided URL
 3. Try the resume import feature with AI tailoring to verify the backend connection